Resources for Faculty and Staff

 Prospective Student Days

-GO-MAP will host a series of welcome receptions for all visiting prospective students, and provide opportunities to engage with current graduate students of color, faculty and staff.
+GO-MAP will host three welcome receptions for all visiting prospective students, and provide opportunities to engage with current graduate students of color, faculty and staff.

 The goal of GO-MAP's Prospective Student Days is to further assist students in the final stages of their decision-making process.
 Based on feedback from departments, we are offering the opportunity to select dates that best serves the needs of your recruitment visits:

-All GO-MAP's Prospective Students Days will take place in the HUB, room 334, and will run from 4:00-8:00pm.
+All GO-MAP's Prospective Students Days will take place 4:00-8:00 p.m., location TBD.
 A light buffet dinner will be provided.
 Students will also find:

 - Student-led discussion on perspectives of being a diverse graduate student of color